mavolin/dismock/README.md

     // you can also mock a Session by using dismock.NewSession(t), or dismock.New(t)
     // to only create a Mocker
     m, s := dismock.NewState(t)

-    // at the end of every test m.Eval() must be called, to check that all
-    // handlers were invoked
-    defer m.Eval()

     var channelID discord.ChannelID = 123